 To address these two problems, we develop a more comprehensive index to assess social progress in education using transition matrices.
 Firstly, we construct a target transition matrix representing the ideal educational progress that countries should achieve over time.
 The gap between actual and expected transition matrices is then measured.
 This approach accounts for country-specific factors, such as institutional and cultural contexts, ensuring that each country’s expected outcomes align with its initial educational distribution from the parent generation.
 By doing so, the measured gap reflects social progress while filtering out persistent factors like cultural norms or institutional constraints.
 More precisely, our index captures a country’s effort to improve social progress in education.
 While the expected matrices are country-specific, they follow a common underlying rule, aligning different countries to a shared reference frame for meaningful comparison.
 This new measure offers a more rigorous assessment of educational social progress, as it better reflects national efforts to enhance social mobility through education policies, independent of timeinvariant country-specific contexts.
-Consequently, this research makes a significant contribution to the measurement of global sustainable development goals.
+Consequently, this study contributes to the measurement of global sustainable development goals.

 The next section (Section 2) reviews existing measures of intergenerational mobility, primarily from the World Bank, while also incorporating recent developments in the field.
 It concludes by highlighting the gap between the desired measurement of social progress and the challenges posed by the difficulty and directionality problems.
 Section 3 then details the construction of a novel approach to address this gap.
 This methodology is applied to the recently released global database on intergenerational mobility from the World Bank, demonstrating how our index better captures social progress compared to existing measures (see Section 4).
 The paper concludes with a discussion of its contributions to the field and potential directions for future research (see Section 5).